isomorphic-software/smartclient-docs/classes/GroupNode.md

 **Flags**: R

 ---
-## Attr: GroupNode.groupValue
+## Attr: GroupNode.groupTitle

 ### Description
-The value from which groups are computed for a field, which results from [ListGridField.getGroupValue](ListGridField.md#method-listgridfieldgetgroupvalue)
+The computed title for the group, which results from [ListGridField.getGroupTitle](ListGridField.md#method-listgridfieldgetgrouptitle)

 ### Groups